Sezar-01/Engineering_Portfolio/README.md

 # Engineering Portfolio

 ## Overview
-This repository contains a collection of academic and professional projects showcasing expertise in analog and digital circuit design, machine learning, and system optimization.
+This repository contains a collection of academic and professional projects showcasing expertise in analog circuit design, machine learning, and system optimization.
 Each folder represents a distinct project, highlighting its objectives, methodologies, and tools used.

 ## Repository Structure